🔼The name Nicodemus: Summary

 - People who aren't opposed to it at all but who simply can't intellectually fathom it (mainly the disciples; see John 20:9)

 Any gnostic or proto-gnostic in John's audience would have condemned the first and last group and worked hard to be in the second.
 But John shows that the resurrection occurs irrespective of people's beliefs and intellectual understanding.
-Even those who see the resurrection as a logical consequence of preceding Scriptures and events, can not possibly predict the unimaginable practical manifestations of it.
+Even those who see the resurrection as a logical consequence of preceding Scriptures and events, cannot possibly predict the unimaginable practical manifestations of it.
 Even those who are violently opposed to it can experience it when it happens (Acts 9:5).
 But the most fertile group is composed of the people who are just ordinary folks, not the intellectuals but people whose beliefs are based on an everyday amicable interaction with Jesus.
-The resurrection does not occur by passing an exam; it occurs when it's time.
+The resurrection does not occur by passing an exam; it occurs when it's time — and read for a closer look at the resurrection as a principle our article on the noun αναστασις (anastasis), from the verb ιστημι, (histemi).

 The resurrection can be expected with an unwavering faith, but that faith isn't going to bring it about.
 If one's faith isn't based on a total surrender to the will of God, it will at best render the believer a front row seat to a spectacle he will not be part of.
 Here at Abarim Publications we're obviously very fond of intellectualism, but we've deliberately chosen the name Abarim to relativize our efforts.
 We nevertheless hope that you'll enjoy our two drops worth of myrrh.